NannyML/nannyml/docs/tutorials/detecting_data_drift/drift_detection_for_model_outputs.rst

 Why Perform Drift Detection for Model Outputs
 ---------------------------------------------

-The distribution of model outputs tells us how likely our population will do what the model predicts.
+The distribution of model outputs tells us how likely it is that our population will do what the model predicts.
 If the model's population changes, then our populations' actions will be different.
 The difference in actions is very important to know as soon as possible because